Published 2026-03-19 · 10 min read·Updated May 8, 2026

 Amazon's Intensifying Competition

 Amazon isn't just bigger by revenue — it's competing with Walmart on every front: grocery (Amazon Fresh + Whole Foods), marketplace (56% of US online spending), fulfillment (same/next-day delivery), and advertising.
-Amazon's 9.6% US online retail share compared to Walmart's growing e-commerce suggests the gap is narrowing, but Amazon's infrastructure advantages remain formidable.
+Amazon's $716.9B revenue and 9.6% US online retail share compared to Walmart's growing e-commerce suggests the gap is narrowing, but Amazon's infrastructure advantages remain formidable.

 Tariff Uncertainty